Powerbomb: Spin-out powerbomb

 Also known as a Blue Thunder Driver or a Blue Thunder Bomb, this is a belly-to-back powerbomb, usually beginning in the back suplex position in which the wrestler stands behind their opponent and puts their head under the arm of the opponent.
 They then lift the opponent up using one arm around the waist of the opponent and another under their legs.
 The wrestler then spins the opponent around 180°, dropping them to the mat back first as they drop to a sitting position.
-Invented by Jun Akiyama, it is used by Sami Zayn as a signature move.
+Invented by Jun Akiyama, it is used as a signature move by Sami Zayn, as well as Konosuke Takeshita.
 Apollo Crews uses a toss variation of the move.
-John Cena uses a kneeling variation of the move.
+John Cena uses a kneeling variation of the move, dubbing it the Protoplex.

 Straight jacket powerbomb

-Also known as a Pyramid Driver, this move can be executed when a wrestler lifts the opponent on the shoulders between the legs, but crossing the both arms during his bent-over position before, and drops on the mat with a seated position to setup a pin.
-It was used by Super Crazy with the name called Crazy Bomb and by Cesaro in a Sit-Out variation.
+Also known as a pyramid driver, this move can be executed when a wrestler lifts the opponent on the shoulders between the legs, but crossing the both arms during his bent-over position before, and drops on the mat with a seated position to set up a pin.
+It was used by Super Crazy with the name called Crazy Bomb and by Claudio Castagnoli in a sit-out variation called the Ricola Bomb.